lindacom/C.NET/MVC/README.md

 Create an MVC application
 ================================
+1. Create a model, view and controller file
+2. Run the application

-Publishing an MVC application - rght click and select publish
+3.Publishing an MVC application - rght click and select publish

 Nb. packages folder does not get checked into source control file.
 Pakcages.config file specifies packages needed and these are brought in when the application is built.